FelixCenusa/CPP-Projects/README.md

 # CPP-Projects
- My CPP projects and examinations both from BTH and personal
+ My CPP projects and examinations both from BTH and personal.
+Most significant project is inside the folder "Final-Course-Project".